 Translation: the Dutch are known for its pioneering technology in water defense and land reclamation.

 When I was a kid, I read about the legend of the brave little Dutch boy called Hans Brinker.
-He allegedly saved his whole town from the devastating flood waters by inserting his finger into the small hole of the dike to stop the waters gushing through.
+He allegedly saved his whole town from devastating flood waters by inserting his finger into a small hole in a dike, to stop the waters gushing through.

-I realized later that the brave little Dutch boy was just a figment of a creative imagination by a non-Dutch fiction writer.
+I realised later that the brave little Dutch boy was just a figment of a creative imagination by a non-Dutch fiction writer.
 The story actually never existed in the Netherlands.